 Try not to take the behaviour personally

 Many challenging behaviours are not about you.
 Understanding and accepting this may help you to focus on solutions.

 Don't disregard how you feel

-How you feel at the receiving end of a child’s behaviour can provide clues about how that child might be feeling, e.g. if you’re feeling overwhelmed, they may be feeling overwhelmed too.
+How you feel at the receiving end of a pupil’s behaviour can provide clues about how that child might be feeling, e.g. if you’re feeling overwhelmed, they may be feeling overwhelmed too.